amirsafaridevs/product-sort-customizer/README.md

 The plugin is fully translation-ready.
 To translate:

-1. Copy the `languages/category-product-sorter.pot` file
+1. Copy the `languages/custom-product-display-order-on-category-and-tag-pages.pot` file
-2. Rename it to your language code (e.g., `category-product-sorter-fr_FR.po`)
+2. Rename it to your language code (e.g., `custom-product-display-order-on-category-and-tag-pages-fr_FR.po`)
 3. Translate the strings using a tool like Poedit
 4. Save as `.mo` file in the `languages` directory